-Since the Mel\Dok LIBS system is a developing technology that has not undergone extensive field testing, a comprehensive assessment of its performance was not undertaken in this demonstration.
-Conclusions as to the system's overall performance are left to the technology developer.
-Comments from the developers concerning their own performance assessment, if any, may be found in Chapter 6.
+Since the stripping analysis technologies are developing technologies that have not undergone extensive field testing, a comprehensive assessment of their performance was not undertaken in this demonstration.
+Conclusions as to the systems' overall performance are left to the technology developer.